Difference between Lyophilic and Lyophobic Colloids

 Chemical method: The chemical method involves chemical reactions in a medium in which the dispersed phase. is sparingly soluble.
 A condition of super-saturation is produced but the actual precipitation is avoided.
 Some familiar reactions used are:

-(i) Arsenious sulphide sol: A 1 solution of arsenious oxide is prepared in hot water.
+(a) Double decomposition (i) Arsenious sulphide sol: A 1 solution of arsenious oxide is prepared in hot water.
 The solution is cooled, filtered and is then gradually added to water saturated with hydrogen sulphide. whilst a stream of is being passed through the solution

 This is continued till an intense yellow colored solution is obtained.
 Excess of is removed by bubbling hydrogen through the solution.